-The Graduate Diploma in Arts (Spanish) will give you the equivalent of an undergraduate major in Spanish without completing a second bachelor’s degree.
+The Graduate Certificate in Arts (Spanish) will give you the equivalent of an undergraduate major in Spanish without completing a second bachelor’s degree.

-With more than 400 million speakers, Spanish is one of the most widely spoken languages in the world and continues to grow as a popular second language.
+With more than 400 million speakers, Spanish is one of the most widely spoken languages in the world.
+It continues to grow as a popular second language.
 Spanish is spoken not only in Spain, but also in more than 20 countries in Latin America, parts of Africa, and in many regions of the United States.

 Alongside the language is a vibrant and captivating cultural heritage, which New Zealanders are beginning to discover and appreciate more fully through our growing relationships with Latin American countries.

 The increasingly multicultural nature of society means it is important to learn about new languages and cultures, and how they interact with, and are affected by, your own.

 Whether you study on campus or by distance, you will learn from supportive, passionate academics.
 They produce digital study materials complete with exercises, audio, videos and presentations.
 Your lecturers deliver live online tutorials/lectures at various times to fit with your busy schedule.
 They ensure that you don’t have to learn on your own and that everyone can practise speaking Spanish in a shared environment.

 Combines culture and language to enhance your learning experience